 Step 4: Check the Pending Operations and if there is no problem, just click Apply to finish the operation.

-From the above steps, you can change USB drive letter in Windows with few clicks quickly and easily, by using both Windows Disk Management and AOMEI Partition Assistant.
+From the above steps, you can change the USB drive letters in Windows with a few clicks quickly and easily, by using both Windows Disk Management and AOMEI Partition Assistant.

-AOMEI Partition Assistant Standard works well in Windows 10, 8/8.1 and Windows 7.
-Besides assigning a drive letter to USB drive, you can also use AOMEI Partition Assistant to solve the other USB hard drive issues such as to remove USB write protection, to fix the ‘USB device not recognized in Windows“, to migrate OS to SSD Windows 10, to partition USB drive in Windows and so on.
+AOMEI Partition Assistant Standard works well in Windows 10, 8/8.1, and Windows 7.
+Besides assigning a drive letter to a USB drive, you can also use AOMEI Partition Assistant to solve the other USB hard drive issues such as removing USB write protection, fixing the ‘USB device not recognized in Windows“, to migrate OS to SSD Windows 10, to partition USB drive in Windows and so on.